larryknaebelobsidian/kingdom/Proposition 161. This Kingdom will not be re-established until after Antichrist is overthrown..md

 >Antiochus Epiphanes, who is a type -- thus to be understood -- of the coming Antichrist
 >p.
 688 Vol. 2 Prop.
 161 Obs.
 5 note 4

->“the falling away is by no means identical with the Antichrist (as the Fathers understood understood it), or even merely (as De Wette thinks) the working exclusively of Antichrist; rather, the general rush of violent departure from the faith precedes that final disclosure of the Antichristian despot.”
+>“the falling away is *by no means identical* with the Antichrist (as the Fathers understood it), or even merely (as De Wette thinks) the working exclusively of Antichrist; rather, the general rush of violent departure from the faith *precedes* that final disclosure of the Antichristian despot.”
+The most careful writers thus discriminate *between* the apostasy itself and the Antichrist which is developed from or arises out of it; the former being regarded as introductory, the latter as its ripened fruit.
 >p.
 689 Vol. 2 Prop.
 161 Obs.
 6